MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Experiments

-\paragraph{Baselines.} Both WonderWorld~~\cite{yu2024wonderworld} and VistaDream~\cite{wang2024vistadream} rely on monocular depth estimation methods~~\cite{bochkovskii2024depth, ke2023repurposing} to give depth value for placing Gaussians into 3D space, while our method is based on mesh geometry with precise metric depth.
-To form a fair comparison, we inject metric depth into their pipelines and align their inpainting diffusion model with ours.
-The altered ones are named as WonderWorld$^\dagger$ and VistaDream$^\dagger$ respectively.
-For each camera path, We start the scene from the same initial view and outpaint them by moving the camera backwards for 100 meters using the two and our pipeline.
-In this way, 3200 images are produced in total.
+\parhead{Comparison with Perpetual View Generation.} Both WonderWorld~\cite{yu2024wonderworld} and VistaDream~\cite{wang2024vistadream} rely on monocular depth estimation methods~\cite{bochkovskii2024depth,ke2024repurposing} to give depth value for placing Gaussians into 3D space, while our method is based on mesh geometry with precise metric depth.
+To form a fair comparison, we inject metric depth into their pipelines and align their inpainting diffusion model with ours; the altered versions are denoted WonderWorld$^\dagger$ and VistaDream$^\dagger$.
+For each camera path, we start the scene from the same initial view and outpaint it by moving the camera backwards for 200 meters with both baselines and our pipeline, producing 3200 images in total.

-As depicted in~\cref{tab:quantitative_evaluations_perpetual_view}, our method achieves better metrics.
-We visualize several intermediate frames in~\cref{fig:Comparison_with_Other_Methods} and observe that for the same outpainting task, we produce more consistent results aligning well with the underlining geometry, while they suffer a lot from quality degeneration caused by discrepancy accumulation of inpainting results.
-Even equipped with Multiview Consistency Sampling(Sec3.2 in Vistadream), Vistadream$^\dagger$ does not show apparent improvement wrt.
-WonderWorld$^\dagger$, which emphasizes the synchronisation of Multiview Consistency Alignment with consistent inpainting, as ours.
+As depicted in~\cref{tab:quantitative_evaluations_perpetual_view}, our method achieves better metrics across the board.
+We visualize several intermediate frames in~\cref{fig:Comparison_with_Other_Methods}: for the same outpainting task, our results stay consistent and align well with the underlying geometry, whereas both baselines suffer from severe quality degradation caused by accumulated inpainting discrepancies.
+Notably, although VistaDream$^\dagger$ is equipped with Multiview Consistency Sampling, it shows no apparent improvement over WonderWorld$^\dagger$; consistency sampling pays off only when coupled with consistent inpainting, as in our pipeline.
+We also include the naive WonderWorld in~\cref{fig:Comparison_with_Other_Methods}: lacking any prior about the building geometry, it cannot extend facades and drifts to content irrelevant to the initial view, underscoring the difficulty of this task.